 Article 64a requires that the FMA has an effective and reliable reporting system through which employees of a bank can observe and report any violations, misconduct or unlawful behaviour of their institution.

 In principle, the provisions of the General Civil Code (ABGB) apply.
-The requirements of Section 1290ff of the ABGB also apply to banking law.
+The requirements of Section 1290 et seq. of the ABGB also apply to banking law.
 In principle, therefore, there must be damage caused by unlawful and culpable conduct on the part of the bank, and the bank will have to pay for this damage.
 A person who violates a contractual obligation is therefore liable to his or her contractual partner for the resulting damages to the extent that those interests are violated.
 The conduct of an employee in the performance of his or her duties is generally credited to the bank.

-The basis for claims for damages on the basis of incorrect information is, generally speaking, to be found in Section 1300, sentence 1 of the ABGB, whose conditions of fact are summarised as:
+The basis for claims for damages on the basis of incorrect information is, generally speaking, to be found in Section 1300, Sentence 1 of the ABGB, whose conditions of fact are summarised as:

 incorrect information or advice given to the injured party,